Creating a Custom Role

 Assigning the Custom Role to a Workflow

-For a user with your new custom role to be able to work on something, the custom role must be assigned to or responsible for a workflow status.
+For a user with your new custom role to be able to work on something, the role must be responsible for a workflow status.
 To do that, go to your project and go to Configuration > Workflow settings.

-Click the edit button that matches the workflow status you want the role to be assigned to and mark the checkbox under that role.
+Once you're on the page, click the edit button that matches the workflow status you want your custom role to be responsible for and click the checkbox under that role.

 With that, your custom role is fully ready!
 Don't forget to assign this custom role to a workflow status in other projects you plan to use it on.